gtheilman/OnCallAssignments/README.md

 Deploying to [Modulus](http://help.modulus.io/customer/portal/articles/1647770-using-meteor-with-modulus) takes a few more steps to set up but is not really all that difficult.
 Modulus charges to host the application but allows you to "turn off" the application during times it is not being used.
 It also has the capability to scaling up for brief periods of time in case you find the website is not keeping up with student demand.

+If you are a faculty member at an accredited health-care education school and would like assistance setting this up for your institution, please feel free to contact me.

-This is still in development.
-Not ready to be used.
+**This is still in development.
+Not ready to be used.**